FCI-Tanta/Open-Source-Software/Git.md

 Git Terminologies: -

-The working tree is a single checkout of one version of the project.
+The _working tree_ is a single checkout of one version of the project.
 These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.

+The _Git directory_ is directory where Git stores the metadata and object database for your project.
+This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

-The staging area is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+The _staging area_ is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
 Its technical name in Git parlance is the “index”, but the phrase “staging area” works just as well.

-The Git directory is where Git stores the metadata and object database for your project.
-This is the most important part of Git, and it is what is copied when you clone a repository from another computer.
+_Commits_ are the core building block units of a Git project timeline.

 ![working-tree](working-tree.png)